ahroach/diffcount/README.md

 	gcc -mpopcnt -O3 -o diffcount diffcount.c

-Compiling with optimizations is highly encourage, as this leads to significant performance improvements.
+Compiling with optimizations is highly encouraged, as they provide significant performance improvements.

 Usage
 -----